 - Usage data, such as the programs and features you access, items you purchase, and the timing, frequency and duration of your interactions through the Services.

 - Location data, such as IP addresses received from your device.

-- Information about your interests and preferences, such as your favorite teams and players, your home city or your communications preferences.
-In addition to what you provide directly, we may infer your interests and preferences from other data we collect, such as the content and advertisements you interact with while using the Services.
+- Information about your preferences, such as your home city or your communication preferences.
+In addition to what you provide directly, we may infer your interests and preferences from other data we collect such as the content and advertisements you interact with while using the Services.

 - Third party integrations.
 If you connect your use of the Services through a third-party service (e.g., a social media platform), the third party may share certain information from your third-party account with us.